GabrielFonsecaNunes/TensorModels/README.md

 ## **Example Usage**

-Below is an example of how to use the DeepModels library to implement LSTM, GRU, and RNN models for time series forecasting.
+Below is an example of how to use the DeepModels library to implement LSTM, GRU, RNN, and Multi-Head Attention models for time series forecasting.

 ### 1. **Import Required Libraries**